 0800 043 5133

 When you start University it is a very exciting experience; probably one of the most memorable times of your life.
-However, depending on your experience, it can be a very tough time financially too.
-We have highlighted some of the main points to surviving financially in the student years, so your experience can be as enjoyable as possible and you can get by as easily as possible financially.
+However, depending on your circumstances, it can be a tough time financially too.
+We have highlighted some of the main points to surviving financially during your student years, so your experience can be as enjoyable as possible from a financial perspective.
 You can make university a time where you learn a lot of life and financial skills and still have a lot of fun, whilst getting your further education too.

-Fill in the form on this page or call freephone 0800 043 5133 for free & confidential advice.
+Fill in the form on this page or call freephone 0800 043 5133 for free & confidential advice on your debts.

 Student Loan